Macomatic/seg4105_playground/README.md

   - What did I do yesterday that helped the Development Team meet the Sprint Goal?
   - What will I do today to help the Development Team meet the Sprint Goal?
   - Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
- - Development Team meet immediately after the daily scrum for discussions
+ - The Development Team meets immediately after the daily scrum for discussions
  - Scrum master ensures the team has the meeting, but the team is responsible for conducting the scrum
  - Daily scrum is an internal meeting
  - Daily scrums: